nextstrain/nextstrain.org/static-site/content/docs/02-bioinformatics/01-introduction-to-augur.md

 We've used `augur` to analyse a bunch of different pathogens -- from viruses with tiny genomes like [zika](/docs/tutorials/zika), to bacterial genomes orders-of-magnitude bigger like [tuberculosis](/docs/tutorials/tb).
-Check out the tutorials (via the sidebar to the left) to see what components we used in each one.
+Check out the tutorials (via the sidebar to the left) to see which components we used in each one.

 Since we built it to be composable, it's easy to use other code or software to replace steps (or multiple steps!).
 Similarly, not all available commands are applicable -- nor scientifically valid -- for different pathogen analyses.